 - Trafficking Contraband

-In general, you can be convicted of possession of a controlled substance if you possess any illicit drug such as marijuana, meth, cocaine, heroin, or their chemical analogs.
-The penalty may be a felony or misdemeanor, depending on the quantity of the item possessed and the nature of the item possessed.
+In general, you can be convicted of possessing a controlled substance if you possess any illicit drug, such as marijuana, meth, cocaine, heroin, or chemical analogs.
+The penalty may be a felony or misdemeanor, depending on the item's quantity and the item's nature.

 Kansas defines paraphernalia as any item used to manufacture, cultivate, plant, propagate, harvest, test, analyze, distribute, store, contain, conceal, inject, ingest, inhale or otherwise introduce a controlled substance into the human body.
-Essentially, any item that comes in contact with a controlled substance may be considered paraphernalia.
-The penaly range of this charge depends on several factors and may be either a felony or a misdemeanor.
+Essentially, any item in contact with a controlled substance may be considered paraphernalia.
+The penalty range of this charge depends on several factors and may be either a felony or a misdemeanor.

 The most common items are:

 - Rolling papers

 How Can I Be Charged With Distribution?

 Charges for distributing a controlled substance may arise on the intent to distribute or physically sell substances.
 These are the stereotypical cases with evidence of sales ranging from controlled buy scenarios, use of confidential informants, or witness testimony.